Image

 What Are Common Defenses Against Child Pornography Charges in Ste.
 Genevieve County, MO?

 The Combs Waterkotte skilled Ste.
-Genevieve County, MO child pornography defense team boasts a collective experience of over 60 years, dedicated to defending clients across the Ste.
+Genevieve County, MO child pornography defense team boasts a collective experience of more than 60 years, dedicated to defending clients across the Ste.
 Genevieve County, MO area in cases similar to yours.
-While every case is different with unique circumstances, some defense strategies our attorneys have used include:
+While each case presents its own unique circumstances, our attorneys employ a variety of defense strategies, including:

 An Unintentional Possession Defense

-Also known as “unintended possession,” this defense argues that you did not intend to possess child pornography in or around Ste.
-Genevieve County, MO, or that the material didn’t belong to you.
+The basis of this defense, also commonly referred to as “unintended possession,” is that you didn’t mean to have child porn in your possession, or that the material didn’t belong to you.
 You also may not have even been aware of the existence of child porn.
 This may be used if child porn was discovered on a computer or hard drive that is shared, or to which individuals other than you may have had access without your knowledge.
 You also could have used an unsecured or shared network which enabled another individual to download child porn.
 An angry co-worker, employee, friend, ex-spouse, or other revengeful individual may be motivated to download child porn on your computer or hard drive in order to frame you in Ste.
 Genevieve County, MO.

 Your Combs Waterkotte defense lawyer can establish the most important factor – that you didn’t possess child pornography to your knowledge.
-Call us today at (314) 900-HELP or contact us online.
+Give us a call right away at (314) 900-HELP or contact us online.

 Accidental Possession Defense